Higher-rank instanton cohomology and the quilted Atiyah-Floer conjecture: The quilted Atiyah-Floer conjecture

-Since the set of $H'$ satisfying Step 1 is open, by choosing $H''$ to be sufficiently small it will follow that all $H$-flat connections will be non-degenerate, where $H = H' + H''$.
+Fix $H', n$ and $E^\inst$ as stated in Step 2.
+Since non-degeneracy is an open condition, by choosing $\eps$ to be sufficiently small, it follows that all $H$-flat connections are non-degenerate whenever $H = H' + H''$ and $H'' \in B_\eps(0) \subset V$.
 This takes care of (a).
+For simplicity, we may therefore assume $H' = 0$.